French Grand Prix: Repeat winners (engine manufacturers)

-Manufacturers in bold are competing in the Formula One championship in the current season.
+Manufacturers in bold are competing in the Formula One championship in 2026.

 A yellow background indicates an event which was part of the pre-war European Championship.

 A green background indicates an event which was part of the pre-war World Manufacturers' Championship.

 A pink background indicates an event which was not part of the Formula One World Championship or any of the above mentioned championships.